enonic/old-xp-doc/doc/developer/projects/structure.rst

 assets/
   Public folder for external css, javascript and static images etc etc

+filters/
+  This is where generic http filters are placed.
+Currently, only so-called responseFilters are supported.
+  They can be used for post processing any request

+i18n/
+  This folder will contain application localization files (i18n is short for Internationalization).
+  Files placed in this folder must follow Java's standard property file format, one file for each language.
+  Here is an example: https://docs.oracle.com/javase/tutorial/i18n/resbundle/propfile.html

 lib/
   This is the last place the global ``require`` javascript-function looks,